A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Vulnerability Database/CVE-2026-33222

-CVE-2026-33222 is an authentication bypass flaw in NATS Server that allows users with JetStream admin API access to restore streams beyond their authorized scope.
-This article covers technical details, affected versions, and mitigation.
+CVE-2026-33222 is an authentication bypass vulnerability in NATS-Server that allows users with JetStream admin API access to restore streams to unauthorized names, compromising protected data.
+This article covers technical details, affected versions, impact, and mitigation strategies.

 CVE-2026-33222 Overview